Saturday, April 23, 2016

 While Emperor Diocletian began to persecute the Christians in 303 AD, St. George rebuked the Emperor.
 Despite the Emperor's friendship with George's father, he spared not his cruelty from St. George.
 For his "crime," St. George was tortured by laceration on a wheel of swords and was ultimately beheaded.
 This all came after many attempts by the Emperor to George to simply sacrifice to the Roman gods and receive his life, wealth, and fame in the process.
 St. George remained steadfast in worshiping the only True God.

 On April 23, 303 AD, St. George was decapitated.
 He was buried in Lydda and honored by Christians as a martyr.
 Thus, we see in St. George far more than a "Dragonslayer" - we see an example of final perseverance and the ability to preserve in the midst of the greatest difficulties.
+His feastday has been celebrated since ancient times and was, for some time, a Holy Day of Obligation in England as Dom Gueranger relates:

 Also of note, St. George is revered by both Christians and Muslims - one of the few saints to hold such a place.

-So what is his connection with the dragon?
+So, what is his connection with the dragon?
 Click here to read the fascinating story.

 Prayer for St. George